The 2019 International Women’s Day theme is think equal, build smart and innovate for change.

 Dove Men+Care has also created a digital hub to equip men with guidance about claiming paternity leave, and has established a council of advisers, partners and experts to conduct proprietary research.
 In response, Unilever has changed its own global secondary carers leave policy and will provide a minimum of three weeks’ paid leave.

-In March 2019, Unilever Australia also announced a new superannuation policy addressing the financial security and the wealth gap at retirement.
+In March 2019, Unilever Australia also announced a new addressing the financial security and the wealth gap at retirement.
 This move ensures a more balanced and inclusive workplace for the company’s employees in Australia and will build long-term financial security for parents taking primary carers leave, still predominately women.

 Supporting farmers and micro-entrepreneurs